 A dispute might also occur if a distribution contract includes provisions for bonuses to be paid based on sales or performance, or if there are issues with credit.

-The advice of a Dispute Solicitor might also be required if the actions of one or more franchisees are threatening the security of the franchise network.
-Any dispute between franchisees or between a franchisee and the franchisor could have very serious repercussions for the franchise as a whole, so getting independent legal advice as soon as you become aware of a dispute within the franchise system is vital to avoid both costly courtroom litigation and damage to the franchise.
+The advice of a specialist solicitor should also be obtained if the actions of one or more franchisees are threatening the security of the franchise network.
+Any dispute between franchisees or between a franchisee and the franchisor could have very serious repercussions for the franchise as a whole, so getting legal advice as soon as you become aware of a dispute within the franchise system is vital to avoid both costly courtroom litigation and damage to the franchise.

 There are many reasons why your business might choose to employ consultants.
 You might wish to draw on the expertise of past directors of the business or other key members of staff, for example if the business is in the process of changing ownership.